microsoft/msphpsql/README.md

     1. Switch to the source directory of the extension you want to install, e.g. `source/sqlsrv` or `source/pdo_sqlsrv`.

-    2. Run `phpize && ./configure && make` to compile the extension.
+    2. Run `phpize && ./configure CXXFLAGS=-std=c++11 && make` to compile the extension.

     3. Run `sudo make install` to install the binaries into the default php extensions directory.

+- Method 5: install the drivers with PECL:

+1. Use your package manager to install the php package and if you are installing PDO_SQLSRV drivers install the php-pdo package.
+Make sure the packaged  PHP version is PHP 7.
+You may need to add repositories to obtain PHP 7 as described in the [tutorial]((https://github.com/Azure/msphpsql/blob/PHP-7.0-Linux/LinuxTutorial.md)).

+2. Use your package manager and install `php-pear` and  `php-dev`.

+3. Run `pecl search sqlsrv`, you should get the list of sqlsrv and pdo_sqlsrv packages with their associated version.
+For example, `pdo_sqlsrv 4.0.5 (devel)   4.0.5 Microsoft Drivers for PHP for SQL Server (PDO_SQLSRV)`.

+ 4. Run `sudo pecl install pdo_sqlsrv-4.0.5` .

 ####Enable the drivers

 1. Make sure that the driver is in your PHP extensions directory.